 c.)
 Share knowledge and participate ethically and productively as members of society.

 d.)
-Pursue personal and aesthetic growth.
+Pursue personal growth.

 2. To provide a collection of resources, materials, and equipment which supports the curriculum and meets varying levels of educational need.